 This was followed by the outlawing of religious discrimination in employment in 2003.
 Three years later, Professor Modood’s work informed the creation of the offence of incitement to religious hatred.
 By 2010, racial inequality had been addressed in all strands of the Equality Act.

-Research conducted in 1999 by Professor Modood and colleagues in the Department of Sociology (now the School of Sociology, Politics and International Studies) revealed stark differences between the academic opportunities of white staff and those from black and ethnic minority backgrounds.
+Research conducted in 1999 by Professor Modood and colleagues at the University of Bristol revealed stark differences between the academic opportunities of white staff and those from black and ethnic minority backgrounds.
 While the latter were more likely to have a doctorate, they were less likely to be involved in research work, less likely to be employed full-time or permanently, less likely to be promoted and more likely to be on a lower level of pay.

 This led many universities to review their employment policies, along with the Department of Education, the Association of University Teachers (AUT) and the National Association of Teachers in Further and Higher Education (NATFHE).

 His work with colleagues at the London School of Economics (LSE) on how some ethnic minority student applicants are under-selected by some universities has been equally influential.
 In 2015, he co-authored a report with Craig Calhoun, Director at the LSE, for the Leadership Foundation for Higher Education, on the challenges that the new public character of religion poses for British universities.